Legacy Program for Continuing Units

 Who can apply?

 This opportunity is available to units that have completed the implementation of three Undergraduate Writing Plans (i.e., they have been involved in the program for 7+ years) and see a use for a new round of data collection and faculty discussion.
-WEC units currently implementing Legacy Writing Plans are: History, Horticultural Science, Agronomy and Plant Genetics, Art History, Mechanical Engineering, and Design, Housing, and Apparel.
-WEC units currently developing Legacy Writing Plans are the School of Nursing and the Hubbard School of Journalism and Mass Communication.
+WEC units currently implementing Legacy Writing Plans are: History, Horticultural Science, Agronomy and Plant Genetics, Art History, Mechanical Engineering, and Design, Housing, and Apparel, College of Biological Sciences, Spanish & Portuguese Studies, Civil, Environmental, and Geo- Engineering, School of Nursing, Hubbard School of Journalism & Mass Communication, and Youth Studies.
+WEC units currently developing Legacy Writing Plans are Dental Hygiene and Medical Laboratory Sciences.

 Why would a unit apply?